SpawnageLoong/cde4301-final-report/index.md

 ## 1.6 Design Statement

-We aim to design a radiation measurement payload that will allow for the characterization of radiation in the SAA of the VAB to investigate the correlation between radiation and malfunctions in COTS electronic components, and validate shielding as a cheaper method of protection against radiation.
+We aim to design a radiation measurement payload that will allow for the characterization of radiation in the SAA of the VAB to investigate the correlation between radiation and malfunctions in COTS electronic components.
+We will be using shielding as our radiation protection method and validate shielding as a cheaper method of protection against radiation.

 ## 1.7 Value Proposition